 In fifth grade there is also a special music elective giving students the opportunity to learn an instrument with the instrument and instruction being provided by the school.
 They will take part in either Beginner’s Orchestra or Band, advanced string players will join the Advanced Strings Group.
 Students who are already playing an instrument on an advanced level can also join the Advanced Orchestra or Band as their Wednesday elective.
 They as well as students who choose not to learn an instrument will receive an extra music hour as their music elective.

 The 5th/6th Grade Choir can be chosen as their Friday elective by students in fifth grade, students in sixth grade can choose choir as one of their two music hours per week.
-(Please see: 5th Grade Music and 6th Grade Music)
+(Please also see: Music in the Elementary School)

 Starting in fifth grade students are eligible to become Peer Mediators.
 A class trip with the entire grade level is taken at the beginning of sixth grade.